-Next from Uplistsikhe you can find couple small cafes and restaurants suitable for relax and lunch.
+Next to Uplistsikhe, you can find a couple of small cafes and restaurants suitable for relaxation and lunch.

-At complex entrance there is WC and souvenir shop.
+At the complex entrance, there is WC and souvenir shop.

-On the half way from Gori to Upistsikhe is river Tana gorge.
-The gorge is famous because of the church Ateni Sioni located in village Ateni, 7 km away from the main road.
-Tana gorge is also notable with its vineyards.
-So for tourists interested in Georgian wines is highly recommended to combine Uplistsikhe sight seeing tour with wine tasting and lunch in one of the wineries there.
+Halfway from Gori to Upistsikhe is the river Tana gorge.
+The gorge is famous because of the church Ateni Sioni located in the village of Ateni, 7 km away from the main road.
+Tana gorge is also notable for its vineyards.
+So for tourists interested in Georgian wines is highly recommended to combine the Uplistsikhe sight seeing tour with wine tasting and lunch in one of the wineries there.